When the travel agent who sold me a Caribbean cruise found out we were docking in St. Maarten for a day, she perked right up.

 If exposure isn’t your thing, you may want to stick to something more PG like Simpson Bay, which is considered one of the longest and nicest on the island.
 A number of cute little boats dot the turquoise water, and the beach is framed by green hills.
 This is the best spot to see neighbouring Caribbean islands, provided it’s a clear day.

-St Maarten tours
+Day trips from St Maarten

 PRACTICALITIES:

-Languages: French, English and Dutch
+- Languages: French, English and Dutch

-Currency: US dollars and Euros are most commonly accepted
+- Currency: US dollars and Euros are most commonly accepted

-Must try: Any drink with guavaberry in it.
+- Must try: Any drink with guavaberry in it.
 The fruity, rum-based liquor is a sweet, pink concoction that’s great as a margarita-type bevvy.
 Grab one at a bar along the beach for about $6 and enjoy!
 You can also pick up a bottle of guavaberry liqueur to take home with you at the duty-free shops.

 YOU MIGHT ALSO ENJOY: